Owl-Boy/CMI-Notes/Notes/Winning Arena for Parity Games.md

 ---
 tags:
   - Note
-  - Incomplete
 ---
 202403201203

 Tags : [[Games on Graphs]]
 # Winning Arena for Parity Games
 ---
->[!tldr] Goal
->Given a parity game, we want to split the arena into 2 parts denoting the winning region for Rajnikant and Sreevani.
->

 >[!fail] Naive strategy that fails
 >The most obvious thing that does work would be the combination of two of these kinds of startegy